Liamos-Prod/Pipeliam-Maya/README.md

 # Pipeliam-Maya
 A pipeline built in Maya for optimisation performance

-Built with python 3.12- PySide and QT Designer
+Built with python 3.12- PySide2 and QT Designer

 USING OF THE PIPELIAM Alpha v0.1 :